Some Loci of Rational Cubic Fourfolds: Irreducible components of C14 cap C8 and the Pfaffian locus in C14

 If $T$ is irreducible, then $T$ is a smooth quartic rational normal scroll so that $0\leq\tau\leq 3$ by Example \ref{comppfaff} or directly by Theorem \ref{smallschemes}.
 If $T=S\cup P'$ with $S\subset X$ a cubic rational normal scroll and $P'\subset X$ a plane we can take $P=P'$.
 Since $P'\cdot S=0$ by \eqref{eq:excess}, we deduce $P\cdot T=P^2=3$.
-If every irreducible component of $T$ has degree less than or equal to 2, then $X$ contains a pair of skew planes and one easily deduces $\tau=-1$, see also Example \ref{Tregubcomp}.
-In conclusion $-1\leq \tau\leq 3$ and these examples exist by Example \ref{Tregubcomp} and by Example \ref{comppfaff}.
+If every irreducible component of $T$ has degree less than or equal to 2, then $X$ contains a pair of skew planes and one easily deduces $\tau=-1$.
+In conclusion $-1\leq \tau\leq 3$ and these examples exist by Example \ref{pfafftregub}.